 Sri Lanka rupee near 3-month high; dealers see short-term stability

-Currency dealers said they expected the rupee to move within a narrow range in the short term with little volatility after the central bank governor said the rupee would "behave in a stable manner" in the next few months.
+Currency dealers said they expect the rupee to move within a narrow range in the short term with little volatility after the central bank governor said the rupee would "behave in a stable manner" in the next few months.

 The rupee hit a record low of 135.20 on Aug.
 28, but has managed to stem further losses since then.